chalet-org/vscode-chalet/README.md

-# chalet-tools README
+# vscode-chalet README

-This is the README for your extension "chalet-tools".
+This is the README for your extension "vscode-chalet".
 After writing up a brief description, we recommend including the following sections.

 ## Features